Google Pixel 9 vs Motorola Moto G Power 5G (2024)

 Who should buy each?

-Choose the Motorola Moto G Power 5G (2024) if: you want a budget-friendly phone that lasts over 34 hours on a charge, you prefer wireless charging, or you need a larger screen for media consumption.
+Choose the Motorola Moto G Power 5G (2024) if: you need a phone that lasts over a day on a single charge, prefer a larger display for media consumption, or want to save money without sacrificing performance.
+(6.7" display, 5000 mAh battery)

 Conclusion